 In June 2018, America, Canada and Mexico were appointed co-hosts of the World Cup in 2026.
-This tournament will change footballing history, being the first World Cup to be hosted in three different countries and also the first World Cup to have 48 teams.
+This tournament will change footballing history, being and also the first World Cup to have 48 teams.
 For some, an exciting prospect.
 For others, a dangerous precedent has been set that will ruin the magic of the World Cup.

 In 1998, The World Cup was expanded from 24 teams to 32 teams that meant that more teams from North America, Africa and Asia were able to take part.
 The World Cup has since been a great tournament where every team at every stage has been capable of upsetting one of the big teams.
 Although having 48 teams allows an extra 16 teams to previous World Cups, this is only likely to reduce the quality of the football on show.
 It has only been since 2010 that every team participating has attempted to play well and entertain the fans.
-Before that, teams were just grateful to enter the World Cup and would do their best not to lose.
-A 48 team World Cup will be a backwards step as it will feature nations who have never been good enough to qualify for a World Cup, which will see some nations being nervous to attack other teams.
+Before that, teams were just grateful to enter the World Cup and would do their best not to lose. as it will feature nations who have never been good enough to qualify for a World Cup, which will see some nations being nervous to attack other teams.

 There has been much debate and PartyCasino took the opportunity to conduct a survey on the merits of co-hosting.
 Many USA, Canada and Mexico fans have raised their concerns about whether or not their teams will be entering the World Cup.
 Traditionally a host nation plays the first match of a World Cup, but there have never been three nations hosting a World Cup before.
 Rmckinney12 on Twitter stated, “Now we gotta pray we qualify.
 I can’t wait to be in one of those stadiums.”Tweetfeelsgood also mentions, “How will this work out logistically?
 The distances are HUGE!
 Do the teams fly across the continent all the time?
 And the US, Canada and Mexico all qualify for finals?
 Is that fair?
 They are not even friendly to one another the last days…!”